milonmaze/privacy-terms-observatory-beta/www.amazon.com/gp/help/customer/display.html?nodeId=468496.md

 complete a questionnaire, a support ticket, or a contest entry form;
 upload or stream images, videos or other files to Prime Photos, Amazon Drive, or other Amazon Services;
 use our services such as Prime Video;
-compile Playlists, Watchlists, Wish Lists or other gift registries;
+compile Playlists, Watchlists, Wish Lists, or other gift registries;
 participate in Discussion Boards or other community features;
 provide and rate Reviews;
-specify a Special Occasion Reminder; or employ Product Availability Alerts , such as Available to Order Notifications.
+specify a Special Occasion Reminder; or employ Product Availability Alerts, such as Available to Order Notifications.

 As a result of those actions, you might supply us with such information as: